 Whilst stock-specific factors such as discount narrowing are the major influence on AGT's returns, 2025 has nonetheless been marked by major macroeconomic headlines and increased market volatility.
 The chief cause of this has been President Trump's tariff pronouncements.
 The "Liberation Day" proposals announced on 2 April surprised markets; they represented the most punitive trade measures imposed by the US in over a century.
 The decision to put a 90-day pause on these proposals and the subsequent extension of this have alleviated some concerns.
 It helps, too, that some countries - such as the UK and Japan - have secured trade deals.
-The inflationary impact appears to have been muted by stockpiling of goods, but the US Federal Reserve remains sufficiently wary of this to have paused interest rate cuts.
-Trump's attacks on its chair, Jerome Powell, have also unnerved bond investors.
+The inflationary impact appears to have been muted by stockpiling of goods (where importers rush to buy products before tariffs apply), but the US Federal Reserve remains sufficiently wary of this to have paused interest rate cuts.
+Trump's attacks on its chair, Jerome Powell, have also unnerved bond investors (because political interference in central bank policy raises concerns about its independence and credibility).

-Fortunately, AVI's Tom Treanor notes that few of AGTs holdings had direct exposure to the tariff issue.
-With one example being Toyota Industries, though this this was masked by a takeover bid for the stock, as discussed on page 12.
+Fortunately, AVI's Tom Treanor notes that few of AGTs holdings had minimal direct exposure to the tariff issue.
+With one example being Toyota Industries, though this this was masked by a takeover bid for the stock, as discussed on page 13.